 Disclosure: This post contains affiliate links, which means that if you purchase the items I recommend through the links I provide, I get a small commission at no extra cost to you.
 For more info, please see my disclosure policy.
 Thanks for supporting Fox and Briar!

 Who loves Wild Alaskan Salmon? 🙋 Honestly, I’m sort of a salmon snob after growing up in Alaska and having access to tons of fresh fish.
 The truth is there is NO comparison, and I can’t bring myself to buy farmed salmon anymore.
-Now, some people may consider this Sweet Chili Garlic Salmon recipe an affront to good salmon (i.e. Mr. Briar) – many people feel that good salmon shouldn’t be covered up with other flavors.
+Now, some people may consider this Baked Sweet Chili Garlic Salmon recipe an affront to good salmon (i.e. Mr. Briar) – many people feel that good salmon shouldn’t be covered up with other flavors.
 Although I can appreciate a great piece of simply well cooked salmon, with nothing more than some lemon and salt, I do like to mix it up and add some different flavors in now and then.

 One of my favorite ways to prepare salmon is with an Asian inspired, sweet and spicy sauce.
-Sweet chili sauce, garlic, ginger and honey all work together to make this a delicious flavor party.
+Sweet chili sauce, garlic, ginger, and honey all work together to make this a delicious flavor party.
 Oh, and did I mention it takes less than 20 minutes to make this salmon?
 One of the easiest weeknight dinners, not to mention impressive!
 And of course, salmon has tons of health benefits.
 Salmon is packed with omega-3 fatty acids, vitamin B-12 and protein.
 Eating salmon can even reduce your risk of heart disease and cancer!
-I can’t think of any reason why you shouldn’t make this Sweet Chili Garlic Salmon for dinner tonight!
+I can’t think of any reason why you shouldn’t make this Baked Sweet Chili Garlic Salmon for dinner tonight!

-I usually set my timer for 12 minutes, then check on it and let it cook a few more minutes it needed.
+I usually set my timer for 12 minutes, then check on it and let it cook a few more minutes if needed.
 A salmon filet rarely needs longer than 15 minutes unless it is very thick.
 A quick trick for knowing if your salmon is done is if it flakes easily with a fork.
 When it does, you know it is done!
 If you are worried about underdone salmon, you can also use a meat thermometer to take the internal temperature of the salmon.
-The FDA recommends cooking the salmon to 145 degrees.
+The FDA recommends cooking the salmon to 145 degrees Fahrenheit.

 Are you a fan of salmon?
 What is your favorite way to make it?